colbsa/MusserSR.org/rentals-facilities.md

 ---

 {% capture include_content %}
-Musser Scout Reservation holds {{site.data.lodging.size}} cabins and campsites available for rental.
-See their accomodations listed below.
-Facilities that are "Cub Friendly" are singled out for their heating and availability of water year-round.
-All cabins and sites have either a fireplace inside or firepit outside.
+Musser Scout Reservation is home to {{site.data.lodging.size}} cabins and campsites available for rental at various points throughout the year.
+Review the table below to see the accommodations and facilities that are available with each.
+With such a numerous amount of facilities available, there is something available for any unit - Cub Pack, Scouts BSA Troop, Venturing Crew, or Sea Scout Ship - looking to complete any type of outdoor camping experience.
+Those facilities that are “Cub Friendly” - with heating and year-round water - are noted as such.
+All cabins and sites have either a fireplace inside of a fire pit outside.
+If interested in renting an entire venue/camp, please note the capacities below include all cabins and campsites.
 {% endcapture %}

 {% include section_card.html image="/img/rentals/campsites/generic_creek.jpg" title="Cabins and Campsites" content=include_content %}